tony-hagen/react-components/component-library/README.md

 ## Utility functions

 ### String utils
- - isStringNullOrWhiteSpace
+ - isStringNullOrWhiteSpace - Checks if string is null or whitespace
- - capitalizeFirstLetter
+ - capitalizeFirstLetter - Capitalizes first letter of string
- - joinStringsWithAnd
+ - joinStringsWithAnd - Joins a list of strings into one string separated with comma and 'and'